lorenzo-osimani/prolog_primitives/README.md

 ## TODO-list for template usage

-1. Use this template to create a new GitHub repository, say `python_Primitives_Server`
+1. Use this template to create a new GitHub repository, say `prolog_primitives`
     - this name will also be used to identify the package on PyPi
         + so, we suggest choosing a name which has not been used on PyPi, yet
         + we also suggest choosing a name which is a valid Python package name (i.e. `using_snake_case`)

-2. Clone the `python_Primitives_Server` repository
+2. Clone the `prolog_primitives` repository

-3. Open a shell into your local `python_Primitives_Server` directory and run
+3. Open a shell into your local `prolog_primitives` directory and run
     ```bash
-    ./rename-template.sh python_Primitives_Server
+    ./rename-template.sh prolog_primitives
     ```

-    This will coherently rename the template's project name with the one chosen by you (i.e. `python_Primitives_Server`, in this example)
+    This will coherently rename the template's project name with the one chosen by you (i.e. `prolog_primitives`, in this example)

 4. Commit & push